zanderzhng/Air-for-Steam/README.md

 --

-#### Community

-Stay up to date with Air on the [Steam Community Group](http://steamcommunity.com/groups/airforsteam).

---

 #### Issues

-When reporting an [issue](https://github.com/Elundris/Air-for-Steam/issues), please read through the current topics to make sure that your question hasn't already been answered.
+When reporting an [issue](https://github.com/Elundris/Air-for-Steam/issues), please first read through the current topics to make sure that your question hasn't already been answered.

 Remember to include:
 * A brief description of the issue and steps to reproduce
-* A screenshot (because pictures are worth a million words)
+* A screenshot (pictures are worth a million words)
+* Are you opted in to the Steam Client beta?
 * Your operating system

 --

+#### Community

+Stay up to date with Air on the [Steam Community Group](http://steamcommunity.com/groups/airforsteam).

+--

 #### Contribute

-Found a bug?
-Know how to fix it?
-You're my hero!
-Please feel free to contribute your awesomeness to Air!

-`master` is stable at all times
+* `master` stable at all times

-`develop` is for new updates and fixes
+* `develop` new updates and fixes

-`beta` is for Steam Client Beta updates
+* `beta` hotfixes for Steam beta updates